 What is the G.P.A.?
 Grade Point Average.
 For each credit of "A" you receive four (4) honor points; three (3) for each credit of "B"; two (2) for each credit of "C"; one (1) for each credit of "D"; and zero (0) for each credit taken in which a grade of "F" is received.
 The GPA is computed by dividing the total number of honor points earned at NDSU by the total number of credit hours in which honor points were recorded.
-For example, a person with a G.P.A. of 3.00 has a grade average of "B." A minimum GPA of 2.00 is required for graduation.
+For example, a person with a G.P.A. of 3.00 has a grade average of "B." The minimum GPA of 2.00 is required for graduation.
 Developmental courses do not count toward graduation requirements.

 What does a grade of Incomplete (I) mean?
-For specific information, refer to the current NDSU Bulletin.
-The College of Health and Human Sciences may have specific requirements for an Incomplete.
+For specific information, refer to current NDSU Catalog.
+The College of Health Professions may have specific requirements for an Incomplete.
 See Administrative Office of the College, Sudro 123.